fornaciari/boostsa/README.rst

 -----

-boostsa - BOOtSTrap SAmpinlg - is a tool to compute bootstrap sampling significance test, even in the pipeline of a complex experimental design.
+boostsa - BOOtSTrap SAmpinlg - is a tool to compute bootstrap sampling significance test, even in the pipeline of a complex experimental design...

 - Free software: MIT license
 - Documentation: https://boostsa.readthedocs.io.